gxshub/customer-support-agent/README.md

 The user's input message is the content following `userMessage=`.
 The agent will remember the recent dialogues per session defined by `sessionId`.

+You can test the agent by asking other questions related to the business (e.g., what is the cancellation policy of Miles of Smiles?) and some arbitrary questions (which the agent is instructed NOT to respond to).